Introduction:

 Compliance Requirements For Deductors:

 GSTR-7 submission is a compliance mandate for all businesses that qualify under the criteria of tax deduction at source according to GST law.
-By reporting their tax deductions and actual tax deposits, it fulfills a regulatory obligation imposed to facilitate transparency in TDS-related information.
+Specifically, by reporting their tax deductions and actual tax deposits, it fulfills a regulatory obligation imposed to facilitate transparency in TDS-related information.

 Enabling Tax Reconciliation For Suppliers: